 2. PROCESS DETAIL

-2.2 Where a dispute over the interpretation of the rules exists, the Management of NIC.SH shall rule on the interpretation.
+2.2 Where a dispute over the interpretation of the rules exists, the Management of the Registry shall rule on the interpretation.

 2.3 All NEW second and third level domain requests will conform to RFCs 1034, 1035, 1122, 1123 and any subsequent replacements.
-For designated zones the requests may be handled by a robot.
-This robot will apply the appropriate RFCs, the rules and a check against the list of existing domain names.
+For designated zones the requests may be handled by the automated Registration System.
+This Registration System will apply the appropriate RFCs, the rules and a check against the list of existing domain names.
 It may also check that operating nameservers exist for the request.

 2.4 If the rules are changed in the future, some names approved under one set of rules might be rejected under the revised rules.
 No rule change will ever affect the status of a name which has been approved before the change unless sound technical reasons require this.

 3.1 An applicant may reside in any legal jurisdiction.

 3.2 Certain single letter, two or more letters or number domain names are available for registration in a controlled and equitable manner.

 3.3 There shall be at least two nameservers for the domain (with addresses specified in the request) operating at the time the request is submitted.
 There is no requirement for the nameserver to be physically located in the St. Helena Island.
 There is no restriction on the IP address of these nameservers.

 4.1 An applicant must be resident in the St. Helena Island.